Aaron (monk)

-Aaron was an ancient Christian monk in Southern Egypt who lived during the fourth and early fifth centuries AD.
+Saint Aaron (also known as Saint Aaron of Philae) was an ancient Christian monk in Southern Egypt who lived during the fourth and early fifth centuries AD.
+He was an anchorite at Philae.

 He is venerated as a saint in the Coptic Orthodox Church of Alexandria.
 He has an annual feast in that church on 22 Paopi (October 19 in the Gregorian calendar).
-References to this alleged feast cannot be found in the Coptic Synaxarium or Calendar on this date.